glutanimate/pytest-anki/README.md

 #### Other Notes

-Running your test in an Anki environment is expensive and introduces an additional layer of influencing factors, so I would recommend avoiding the `anki_session` fixture as much as possible, `mock`ing away Anki runtime dependencies where you can.
-The `anki_session` fixture is in many ways more suited towards integration testing rather than unit tests.
+Running your test in an Anki environment is expensive and introduces an additional layer of confounding factors, so I would recommend avoiding the `anki_session` fixture as much as possible, `mock`ing away Anki runtime dependencies where you can.
+The `anki_session` fixture is in many ways more suited towards end-to-end testing rather more fundamental tests in the test pyramid.

 If you do use `anki_session`, I would highly recommend running your tests in separate subprocesses using `pytest-forked`.
 Because of the way Anki works (e.g. in terms of monkey-patching, etc.) exiting out of the `anki_session` fixture is never quite clean, and so you run the risk of state persisting across to your next tests.
-This could lead to unexpected behavior, or worse still – especially if Qt components are involved – your tests crashing.
-Forking a new subprocess for each test bypasses those issues.
+This could lead to unexpected behavior, or worse still, your tests crashing.
+Forking a new subprocess for each test bypasses these limitations.

 Running a test in a separate subprocess is as easy as decorating it with `pytest.mark.forked`: